Radiomics

 In the field of medicine, radiomics is a method that extracts a large number of features from medical images using data-characterisation algorithms.
-These features, termed radiomic features, have the potential to uncover tumoral patterns and characteristics that fail to be appreciated by the naked eye.
+These features, termed radiomic features, have the potential to uncover tumoral patterns and characteristics that fail to be perceived by the naked eye.
 The hypothesis of radiomics is that the distinctive imaging features between disease forms may be useful for predicting prognosis and therapeutic response for various cancer types, thus providing valuable information for personalized therapy.
 Radiomics emerged from the medical fields of radiology and oncology and is the most advanced in applications within these fields.
 However, the technique can be applied to any medical study where a pathological process can be imaged.

 Process

 Image acquisition

 The image data is provided by radiological modalities as CT, MRI, PET/CT or even PET/MR. The produced raw data volumes are used to find different pixel/voxel characteristics through extraction tools.

 The extracted features are saved in large databases where clinics have access so as to enable broadly collaborative and cumulative work in which all can benefit from growing amounts of data, ideally enabling a more precise workflow.